madmonkey71/TripleT-Flight-Firmware/README.md

 ### Basic Operation

-On startup, the firmware initializes all hardware, performs calibrations, creates a new log file, and enters the `PAD_IDLE` state, ready for the `arm` command.
+On startup, the firmware initializes all hardware, performs calibrations, creates a new log file if an SD card is present, and enters the `PAD_IDLE` state, ready for the `arm` command.

 ### Serial Commands